enfein/mieru/docs/client-install.md

 ```

 Note that every time you change the settings with `mieru apply config <FILE>`, you need to restart the client with `mieru stop` and `mieru start` for the new settings to take effect.

+For OpenWrt users, do not use the `mieru start` and `mieru stop` commands.
+Please copy the `configs/examples/etc_initd_mieru` file in the project root directory and save it to `/etc/init.d/mieru`.
+After this, the mieru client will start automatically after OpenWrt boots up.
+If you need to manually start or stop the mieru client, you can use the commands `/etc/init.d/mieru start` and `/etc/init.d/mieru stop`.

 ## Configuring the browser